coderamen666/srd-v3.5-md/spells/spells-a-b.md

 know which spells or magical effects are active upon any individual or object you see.

-*Greater arcane sight* doesn't let you identify magic items.
+*Greater arcane sight* doesn’t let you identify magic items.

 Unlike *arcane sight*, this spell cannot be made permanent with a *permanency* spell.